Are You Looking for Closure?

 Did you ever hear these words?
 “I need closure!!”
-This is an ex calling you, months or years after the relationship ended.
-At this point, you react with “AAAARRRRGGGHHHH!!!!!!!” and the “WHAT THE &#&%#%!!!!” in your head.
-Even though this request may be bothersome for many, there is a valid reason for it.
+This may have been an ex calling you, months or years after the relationship ended.
+At this point, your mental comment might be, “well what do you want me to do about that? or do I look like a psychiatrist?”
+Even though someone seeking closure may be bothersome for many, there is a valid reason for it.
 In fact, I would venture to say this in support of the closure seekers – it is absolutely necessary.
-This closure allows a PROCESS to run its natural course to completion.
-When an issue is “shoved under a rug” and not allowed to run its course, it will complete itself wherever possible, which is what makes it unhealthy and sometimes dangerous.
+Closure allows a PROCESS to run its natural course to completion.
+When an issue is “shoved under a rug” and not allowed to run its course, it stays with us for sometimes extensive lengths of time, which is what makes it unhealthy and sometimes dangerous.

 The Risk Of An Incomplete Process